-This module will provide participants with the knowledge and skills to maximise the impact of research in addressing issues of concern to the public, practitioners and policymakers.
-With an increased expectation on researchers to justify and articulate the impact of their research on wider society, the module will have a broad appeal to social science students who are planning a career in research.
+This course provides participants with knowledge and skills to help ensure research and policy address issues of concern to the public, practitioners and policymakers.
+With an increased expectation on researchers to justify and articulate the impact of their research on wider society, the module will have a broad appeal to both established researchers and social science students who are planning a career in research.
 It will also be of interest to policymakers and practitioners in public and voluntary services.
-The module will draw on theoretical literature and systematic reviews of the area to provide a broad base of understanding.
-It is taught online, and requires participation in individual and group activities over a total of 13 weeks.
+The module draws on theoretical literature and empirical research from the area to provide a broad base of understanding.
+It is taught online, and requires participation in individual and group activities over a total of 12 weeks.

 On successful completion of this course you will be able to conduct and use research collaboratively in order to promote change for better health, education or well-being.

-This course complements the introductory course Systematic Reviews for Policy and Practice and the advanced Methods for Research Synthesis
+This course complements the introductory course Systematic reviews: diversity, design and debate and the advanced Methods for research synthesis

 'This module is extremely timely.
 Research impact is rising rapidly up the agenda across the world in many public service sectors.
 If the application of evidence is to lead to significant improvements in practice and better outcomes for citizens, many parties - in practice, policy and research - need to be engaged in joint ventures.'